koshapatel01/customer-churn-analysis/README.md

 - SQL-style feature engineering
 - Power BI for visualization

+### Analysis
+- In real datasets - expect lower performance due to noise, but the modeling approach and feature logic would remain the same
+- Data is simulated, the signal is cleaner than real production data
+- The data generation and target definition are closely aligned

 ### Key Outcomes
-- Built logistic regression and random forest models (AUC: 0.82)
+- Built logistic regression and random forest models (AUC: 0.90)
 - Identified high-risk customer segments driving ~60% of churn
 - Proposed targeted retention strategies based on behavioral insights
+- Identified churn drivers and demonstrate an end-to-end modeling workflow